Everything you need to know about how to make a media kit and work with your dream brand! (+ FREE template included)

 Getting your best/most interesting blog images together

 A short paragraph about you

 Define your niche (Do you focus on hair tutorials?
 Department store makeup?
 Freehand nail art?
 Makeup looks for women 50+?
 Simple DIY crafts?
 Luxury fashion and accessories?
 Blah Blah Blah, you get the point.)

-What types of series or episodes (if any) that you offer on your blog
+What types of series or episodes that you offer on your YouTube channel (if applicable)

 List of brands you’ve worked with in the past